fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/messaging-policies-in-teams.md

 > [!NOTE]
 > Captions are auto-generated and currently available only in English.

-As an administrator, you can hide or show captions for users by using the PowerShell cmdlet.
+As an administrator, you can hide or show captions for users by using PowerShell cmdlets.

 - Use the following command to enable captions:

     ```powershell
     Set-CsTeamsMessagingConfiguration -EnableVideoMessageCaptions $true

     ```

 - Use the following command to disable captions:

     ```powershell
     Set-CsTeamsMessagingConfiguration -EnableVideoMessageCaptions $false

     ```

 - Use the following command to get the value for `TeamsMessagingConfiguration`:

     ```powershell
     Get-CsTeamsMessagingConfiguration